Sunshine Coast, Queensland: National parks

 The Sunshine Coast is home to more individual national parks than any other region in Queensland.
-The natural biodiversity of the area has been protected by five separate parks in both coastal and inland regions, including Mapleton Falls National Park, Kondalilla National Park, The Glass House Mountains National Park, Noosa National Park, and the Great Sandy National Park, which includes sections on Fraser Island and in Cooloola near Rainbow Beach.
+The natural biodiversity of the area has been protected by parks in coastal and inland regions, including Glass House Mountains National Park, Kondalilla National Park, Mapleton Falls National Park, Mooloolah River National Park, Noosa National Park, and the Great Sandy National Park, which includes sections on K'gari and in Cooloola near Rainbow Beach.
+The Conservation park of Mary Cairncross Reserve was donated by three daughters of Mary Cairncross (1848–1918) in 1941.
+The protected area of Currimundi Lake (Kathleen McArthur) Conservation Park was gazetted as an environmental park in 1975 and declared a conservation park in 1994.

+Biosphere reserves

+The Sunshine Coast has three UNESCO biosphere reserves side-by-side, the only global location with that distinction.
+These include the Great Sandy Biosphere Reserve at the Fraser Coast, the Noosa Biosphere Reserve, and the Sunshine Coast Biosphere.

 Climate

 Sunshine Coast has a humid subtropical climate (Cfa) typical of South Queensland.
 Summers are generally hot, but moderated compared to areas on similar latitudes elsewhere.
 Winters retain warm days, but have cooler nights rendering it falling into the subtropical fold.
 There is no dry season and precipitation is generally quite high.

 The average temperature of the sea ranges from 21.2 C in August to 27.1 C in February at Mooloolaba, and from 21.2 C in August to 27.3 C in February at Noosa Heads.